zubenelakrab/ComfyUI_AMD_ZLUDA/README.md

 # Running ComfyUI with AMD + ZLUDA (Windows)

 ## Requirements:
-- ZLUDA (Installed and PATH enabled)
+- ZLUDA (Install ZLUDA and add it to the PATH environment variable)
 - Git
 - Miniconda